Can You Define the Word ‘Doctrine’?

 Cunningly devised fables may be seen in vain repetitions and babbling.
 People will chant a mantra as though often repeated words somehow gain the power, or call upon some unknown power to grant their request.
 It may work even better if the mantra is chanted while the chantor is sitting in some uncomfortable position.
 Again, if vain babbling and chants could gain salvation for the lost soul, then Christ need not have died that we might be saved.

 A rampant cunningly devised fable in the church today is the myth that church growth is proof of a spiritual church.
-A growth oriented church, believing that church growth proves their relationship with God is good, will often set aside doctrine in favor of ‘doing what it takes' to get the number of church members to grow.’
+A growth oriented church, believing that church growth proves their relationship with God is good, will often set aside doctrine in favor of ‘doing what it takes to get the church roles to grow in number.’
 Such churches are willing to destroy families in order to establish a mega church.
 Everyone in the church is supposed to be involved in every church function, or their salvation is suspect.
 A family cannot survive as a strong family under such circumstances.
-And, it is very likely that many of the members brought in this way, will not actually be true believers.

 In order for His children to avoid being deceived by a cunningly devised fable, God gave us DOCTRINE.